 Some of you have heard/read me say this before in private conversations on in a Facebook post somewhere but since this my official review I feel justified in saying it once more and for the last time.
 Here’s why I love ROGUE ONE so much: I’m a huge fan of Men On A Mission Movies.
 If you’ve seen “The Dirty Dozen” “Where Eagles Dare” both versions of “Inglorious Basterds” “The Guns of Navarone” “Hell Is For Heroes” “13 Assassins” “The Magnificent Seven” “Force 10 From Navarone” and “The Seven Samurai” then you know what I’m talking about.
 ROGUE ONE is the STAR WARS version of a Men On A Mission Movie.
 Alistair MacLean, who wrote “Where Eagles Dare” and “The Guns of Navarone” never wrote a Space Opera but if he had, I can easily imagine that ROGUE ONE might very well have been it.

-Remember how in STAR WARS Princess Leia tells Han Solo about the plans for The Death Star that R2-D2 is carrying around inside his rusty innards? (hey, C-3P0 called his innards rusty, not me.)
-She mentions that a lot of people died for those plans.
+Remember how in STAR WARS Princess Leia tells Han Solo about the plans for The Death Star that R2-D2 is carrying around inside his rusty innards? (hey, C-3P0 called his innards rusty, not me) She mentions that a lot of people died for those plans.
 ROGUE ONE is the story of that group of Rebels who died for those plans.
 Which is another reason why I love this movie so much.
 This movie isn’t about noble Jedi Knights, swaggering space pirates full of snark and charm or heroic princesses.
-This movie is a tribute to the true heroes of The Rebel Alliance, the men and women who live The Rebellion Day In/Day Out and who are the ones that actually get shit done while the Jedi Knights, space pirates and princesses are off having grand and glorious adventures they get medals for.
+This movie is a tribute to the true heroes of The Rebel Alliance; the men and women who live The Rebellion Day In/Day Out and actually get shit done while the Jedi Knights, space pirates and princesses are off having the grand and glorious adventures they get medals for.

 Rebel Intelligence Agent Captain Cassian Andor (Diego Luna) and his partner, the reprogrammed Imperial enforcer droid K-2SO (Alan Tudyk) rescue interstellar criminal Jyn Erso (Felicity Jones) from an Imperial work camp.
 They take her to the Rebel Alliance base on Yavin 4 to confer with Mon Motha (Genevieve O’Reilly) and Bail Organa (Jimmy Smits).
 They need her help to find her father, Galen Erso (Mad Mikkelsen).
 He’s a Reed Richards level research scientist pressed into service by Imperial Weapons Designer/Developer Orson Krennic (Ben Mendelsohn) to assist in the creation and construction of The Death Star, a gigantic space station capable of obliterating planets.